 The Only Animal also follows, when applicable, the generally accepted industry best practices of;

-COVID-19: TOA remains hyper aware of the risk of infectious disease ( COVID-19) in our dealing with the public and employees.
-As the event structure and circumstance of each project is relatively unique, we develop specific covid related policies for each project that are current to the letter of, and the broader intent of any existing Public Health Orders as well as public sentiment and any specific hazards as dictated by the specific project.
-Individual Covid related issues are dealt with within the existing Healthy Workplace policies.
+COVID-19: The Only Animal remains hyper aware of the risk of infectious disease (COVID-19) in our dealing with the public and employees.
+As the event structure and circumstance of each project is relatively unique, we develop specific COVID-related policies for each project that are current to the letter of, and the broader intent of any existing Public Health Orders as well as public sentiment and any specific hazards as dictated by the specific project.
+Individual COVID-related issues are dealt with within the existing Healthy Workplace policies.

-CLIMATE CHANGE AWARENESS: TOA acknowledges we live in a climate emergency and its affects on our Staff, Board and Artists health and wellness.
-All contracts and communications with employees reflect this awareness in the workspace to reduce stress and anxiety related to the Climate Emergency and our participation and contribution to Climate Change.
-All projects are conceived, planned and executed with this awareness, including being a no-fly company, using a buy nothing new aesthetic and integrating carbon budgeting in all projects.
+CLIMATE CHANGE AWARENESS: The Only Animal acknowledges we live in a climate emergency and its effects on our Staff, Board and Artists health and wellness.
+All contracts and communications with workers reflect this awareness in the workspace to reduce stress and anxiety related to the Climate Emergency and our participation and contribution to Climate Change.
+All projects are conceived, planned and executed with this awareness, reflecting our core values as a no-fly company, our buy-nothing-new aesthetic and integrating carbon budgeting in all projects.

 - Our Community Agreement

-- Community Agreement; Within all of our current contracts, we have eased the use of arbitrary and employer weighted language and include the following. ( as of June 2021)
+Within all of our current contracts, we have eased the use of arbitrary and employer-weighted language and include the following.

 The Only Animal creates immersive work that arises from a deep engagement with place.
 Our work seeks to re/connect our human nature with Nature.
 Here we forge new ways of understanding how to be on earth.

 The Only Animal strives to make theatre in a way that is sustainable, joyful and treads lightly on the earth.
 We work for inclusion, diversity, equity and accessibility in our organization, with our artists, and our audiences.